Kevin C. Lunsford, Esq. is the Owner of Florida Mediation Training and North Florida Mediation. learn more

 Florida Supreme Court Certified Circuit Civil, County and Family Mediation Training

-Our programs are taught several times a year in convenient locations throughout Florida.
+Our programs are currently offered on Zoom several times throughout the year.
 Read more

 We are a Florida Supreme Court Certified Mediation Training Provider and Court Approved Arbitration Trainer. read more